MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 **From your account panel**

-If you are already logged in to our app, you can change your password there too.
+If you are already logged in to our app, you can change your password there, too.

-1. When logged in, select account email in the top right corner of the app to visit your **Account** settings (**shortcut**).
+1. Log in.
+To visit your **Account** settings (**shortcut**), in the top right corner of our app, select account email.
-2. From the left-hand menu, select **Password**.
+2. In the left-hand menu, select **Password**.
 3. Select **Reset Password**.
 4. Follow the steps we send to your account email and you're done!